|

 Tement's

-2005 Pinot Blanc, which goes by the German name of Weissburgunder, is a
+2005 Pinot Blanc, which goes by the German name of Weissburgunder, was a

 delight!